dutchaug/devfest-2015/app/_i18n/en/_posts/2015-09-21-women-techmakers.markdown

 In practice, better balanced product teams tend to produce products with a competitive edge that are suited to a larger portion of the population.

-A more detailed explanation about the diversity of experiences, ideas, and social intelligence, and a detailed response to various criticisms of positive discrimination is addressed in _A Practical Guide to Gender Diversity for Computer Science Faculty_, in chapter 2, _Why is Gender Diversity Important?_ (PDF)](http://www.csee.umbc.edu/courses/undergraduate/CMSC304/Fall2014/PracticalGuideGenderDiversity-Ch2.pdf).
+A more detailed explanation about the diversity of experiences, ideas, and social intelligence, and a detailed response to various criticisms of positive discrimination is addressed in _A Practical Guide to Gender Diversity for Computer Science Faculty_, in chapter 2, [_Why is Gender Diversity Important?_ (PDF)](http://www.csee.umbc.edu/courses/undergraduate/CMSC304/Fall2014/PracticalGuideGenderDiversity-Ch2.pdf).

 #### What can we do to help?